hivesolutions/viriatum/README.md

 * `--enable-debug` - Enables the extra debugging capabilities in viriatum
 * `--enable-defaults` - Enables the default paths in the viriatum server, ignoring wwwroot and moduleroot at runtime

+## Modules

+There are a series of modules for the viriatum server in order to compile then some rules apply

+## PHP Module

+Must compile the php interpreter with special environment variables set

+* `export CFLAGS="-I/usr/local/include/php -I/usr/local/include/php/main -I/usr/local/include/php/TSRM -I/usr/local/include/php/Zend"`

 ## License

 Viriatum is an open-source project licensed under the [GNU General Public License Version 3](http://www.gnu.org/licenses/gpl.html).